 What is the role of a personal injury lawyer in restaurant injury cases?

 Restaurant accident lawyers play an enormous role in these types of personal injury cases.
-For example, they help clients by:
+For example, they help you by:

-- advising them of their legal rights and options,
+- advising you of your legal rights and options,

-- helping them receive medical care and managing their ongoing medical treatment,
+- helping you receive medical care and managing your ongoing medical treatment,

 - uncovering evidence to help establish a party’s negligence or liability,